Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$

-In the case of $\mathrm{SL}_2(\mathbb{R})$ or $\mathrm{SL}_2(\C)$, the Fock-Goncharov coordinates $X_i$ coincide with the shearing or shear-bend coordinates for Teichm\"{u}ller space due to Thurston \cite{Thurston97}; see \cite{FockArxiv97, Fock07,Hollands16LettMathPhys} for more details.
-There is also a geometric interpretation of Fock-Goncharov's coordinates in the case $n=3$, where they parametrize convex projective structures on the surface $\surf$; see \cite{FockAdvMath07, CasellaMathSocJapMem20}. \end{remark}
+In the case of $\mathrm{SL}_2(\mathbb{R})$ or $\mathrm{SL}_2(\mathbb{C})$, the Fock--Goncharov coordinates $X_i$ coincide with the shear or shear-bend coordinates for Teichm\"{u}ller space due to Thurston \cite{Thurston97}; see \cite{bonahonMR1413855,FockArxiv97, Fock07,Hollands16LettMathPhys} for more details.
+There is also a geometric interpretation of Fock--Goncharov's coordinates in the case $n=3$, where the coordinates parametrize convex projective structures on the surface $\mathfrak{S}$; see \cite{FockAdvMath07, CasellaMathSocJapMem20}. \end{remark}